 Second, you do not need to worry about soil too much.
 They are not picky about the conditions of the soil, but they are plants.
 They will do better in better soil.

 As mentioned above, Sunflowers can also help you to attract local birds to your garden.
-When the growing season is coming to a close, you can harvest your sunflower heads and use some of the seeds to feed the birds over the winter.
+When the growing season is coming to a close, you can harvest your sunflower heads and use some seeds to feed the birds over the winter.
 You have two options when using sunflower seeds to feed the birds.
-The first is that you can simply leave the Sunflower heads outside for the birds.
+First, you can simply leave the Sunflower heads outside for the birds.
 This option is the easiest but be warned that the birds will make a mess when pulling the seeds out of the Sunflower head.
 Your other option is to remove the seeds from the head and to put them in your bird feeder.
 This method is a little more work but will be neater in the long run.
-Also, putting the seeds in a birdfeeder will also help to keep your feathered friends safe as the birdfeeder will be up off the ground and out of reach of many of the animals that eat birds.
+Also, putting the seeds in a bird feeder will help keep your feathered friends safe as the bird feeder will be up off the ground and out of reach of many animals that eat birds.